 I can remember countless phone calls between my boyfriend and I ending with him saying he had to go- there was a activity he needed to get to.
 It was sad to say goodbye on both ends, but it felt much harder for me because I did not have anything to do after we stopped talking.

-His first summer at camp, I was still in high school and the only commitment I had that summer was babysitting- a job that can get very redundant and very boring for those who are not called to be around children all the time (a.k.a. teachers).
+His first summer at camp, I was still in high school and the only commitment I had that summer was babysitting- a job that can get very redundant and very boring for those who are not passionate about being around children all the time.
 By not having more to do during my summer, I was feeling left behind and lonely.
 This hurt our relationship at times because I became very frustrated with not having anything to do and took it out on my boyfriend.
 He was having so much fun and going on so many adventures while I was watching children’s movies and putting puzzles together.

 As the summer(s) continued, I got better about keeping myself busy.
 I hung out with friends more, got a different job, and added some hobbies.
 This made it easier for me to not feel left out while we were not together.